syarramsetty-skyhook/Skyhook/README.md

 })
 ```

-## Copyright
+## License

 The Truefix library is copyright &copy; 2016, TruePosition.
+It is released under the [MIT licence](https://github.com/electricimp/TrueFix/blob/master/LICENSE).